-- Promote Awareness of infant/early childhood mental health. - Promote the use of relationship-based practices throughout the infant/early child-hood communities. - Increase the capacity of the infant/early childhood workforce to meet the social and emotional needs of young children with their caregivers. - Expand and optimize funding for treatment of social-emotional and relationshipfocused needs of young children and their families. - Develop a system to evaluate the impact of infant/early childhood mental health services.
+- Promote Awareness of infant/early childhood mental health. - Increase the capacity of the infant/early childhood workforce to meet the social and emotional needs of young children with their caregivers. - Promote the use of relationship-based practices throughout the infant/early childhood communities. - Expand and optimize funding for treatment of social-emotional and relationshipfocused needs of young children and their families. - Develop a system to evaluate the impact of infant/early childhood mental health services.

-Concern for the early relationships and emotional development of infants and young children with their caregivers
+Concern for the early attachment relationships and emotional development of infants and young children with their primary adult caregivers